jaescalo/akamai-edgeworker-examples/ekv-importer/README.md

       - **This will be the URL passed with the `-u` option.**

 ### API Mode
 This mode uses the Akamai APIs to perform the writes/deletes to EdgeKV.
 No EdgeWorker needs to be configured, however the write/delete speed is limited to the administrative API.
-See the [rate limits at techdocs.akamai.com](https://techdocs.akamai.com/edgekv/docs/limits)
+See the [rate limits at techdocs.akamai.com](https://techdocs.akamai.com/edgekv/docs/limits).

+* You may want to explore this mode if tight security controls such as rate limits are in place for the hostnames under your account.

 * To enable the API mode use the `--mode api` or `-m api` option.
 Examples below.

+* To further decrease the amount of requests consider [Bucketing](#bucketing) the items.

+## Bucketing
+Bucketing in key/value databases refers to grouping items together under a common key name (usually a hash).

+For example, if one were to put 3 million URLs in 10K buckets (300 URLs per bucket) then only 10K writes would be required.

+This technique is out of the scope of this tool (for now?).

 ## Important Variables
 ### Environment Variables